Sun in culture: Religious aspects

 The Egyptians portrayed the god Ra as being carried across the sky in a solar barque, accompanied by lesser gods, and to the Greeks, he was Helios, carried by a chariot drawn by fiery horses.
 From the reign of Elagabalus in the late Roman Empire the Sun's birthday was a holiday celebrated as Sol Invictus (literally "Unconquered Sun") soon after the winter solstice, which may have been an antecedent to Christmas.
 Regarding the fixed stars, the Sun appears from Earth to revolve once a year along the ecliptic through the zodiac, and so Greek astronomers categorized it as one of the seven planets (Greek planetes, "wanderer"); the naming of the days of the weeks after the seven planets dates to the Roman era.

 In Proto-Indo-European religion, the Sun was personified as the goddess *Seh_{2}ul.
 Derivatives of this goddess in Indo-European languages include the Old Norse Sól, Sanskrit Surya, Gaulish Sulis, Lithuanian Saulė, and Slavic Solntse.
 In ancient Greek religion, the sun deity was the male god Helios, who in later times was syncretized with Apollo.

 In the Bible, Malachi 4:2 mentions the "Sun of Righteousness" (sometimes translated as the "Sun of Justice"), which some Christians have interpreted as a reference to the Messiah (Christ).
 In ancient Roman culture, Sunday was the day of the sun god.
 In paganism, the Sun was a source of life, giving warmth and illumination.
 It was the center of a popular cult among Romans, who would stand at dawn to catch the first rays of sunshine as they prayed.
 The celebration of the winter solstice (which influenced Christmas) was part of the Roman cult of the unconquered Sun (Sol Invictus).
 It was adopted as the Sabbath day by Christians.
 The symbol of light was a pagan device adopted by Christians, and perhaps the most important one that did not come from Jewish traditions.
 Christian churches were built so that the congregation faced toward the sunrise.

 Tonatiuh, the Aztec god of the sun, was closely associated with the practice of human sacrifice.
 The sun goddess Amaterasu is the most important deity in the Shinto religion, and she is believed to be the direct ancestor of all Japanese emperors.

+Culture

+Many Japanese people perceive the sun as ‘red’.
+This is thought to be due to the influence of the Japanese flag.
+In contrast, in the West—including the United States—the sun is generally considered to be yellow.